NaeuralEdgeProtocol/js-client/API.md

 <p>The reverse process can be obtained with <code>encode(code)</code>;</p>
 </dd>
 <dt><a href="#camelToZxAIFormat">camelToZxAIFormat</a> ⇒ <code>string</code></dt>
-<dd><p>Helper function that transforms camelCase strings into DecentrAI network specific format.
+<dd><p>Helper function that transforms camelCase strings into NaeuralEdgeProtocol network specific format.
-Conventionally, DecentrAI commands have the keys in uppercase with underscore as word separator.</p>
+Conventionally, NaeuralEdgeProtocol commands have the keys in uppercase with underscore as word separator.</p>
 <p>eg. blockchainKeyPair will be transformed as BLOCKCHAIN_KEY_PAIR</p>
 </dd>
 <dt><a href="#convertKeysToZxAIFormat">convertKeysToZxAIFormat</a> ⇒ <code>Object</code></dt>
 <dd><p>Helper function for transforming all the keys of the provided generic object into the
-conventional DecentrAI Network key format.</p>
+conventional NaeuralEdgeProtocol Network key format.</p>
 </dd>
 <dt><a href="#zxAIFormatToCamel">zxAIFormatToCamel</a> ⇒ <code>string</code></dt>
-<dd><p>Helper function for transforming an DecentrAI Network conventional OBJECT_KEY into a camel case objectKey.</p>
+<dd><p>Helper function for transforming an NaeuralEdgeProtocol Network conventional OBJECT_KEY into a camel case objectKey.</p>
 </dd>
 <dt><a href="#convertKeysToCamelFormat">convertKeysToCamelFormat</a> ⇒ <code>Object</code></dt>
 <dd><p>Helper function for transforming all the keys of the provided generic object into the